-If you cannot run for more than a few minutes at a time but would like to run steadily for 20-30 minutes, then this is the course for you.
+If you cannot run for more than a few minutes at a time but would like to run steadily for up to 30 minutes, then this is the course for you.

 - We guide, support and advise you on how to run progressively and safely